 Even if your binding brakes fit your ski, they may not be as streamlined as integrated bindings.

 An integrated binding system will often give a superior fit, function, and ease of use.
 But there are occasions to buy a binding separate, for instance if you buy a pair of used skis, you never know how good the bindings are.
-Also in the case of the Carbon Knee Bindings, they just are far superior to any integrated binding.

 When possible I will advise the beginner skier to choose a ski with integrated bindings.
 Ease of use, guaranteed fitment, and out of the box performance are hard to beat!
 However, many of us are still skiing on flat skis and must choose our own bindings for preferences, needs, or advanced features.